Maxxnotmarx/Group43/README.md

       A main page with the following functions:

-      i) Menu(M): Check game rules inside the game.
+         Menu(M): Check game rules inside the game.

-      ii) Enter(E): Enter the game, followed by the options of game mode.
+         Enter(E): Enter the game, followed by the options of game mode.

-      iii) Quit(Q): Quit the game/ End the running program.
+         Quit(Q): Quit the game/ End the running program.

   2) Classic Mode: